apify/crawlee/docs/api/puppeteer.md

 ---
 <a name="puppeteer"></a>

-A namespace that contains various Puppeteer utilities.
+A namespace that contains various utilities for [Puppeteer](https://github.com/GoogleChrome/puppeteer) - the headless Chrome Node API.

 **Example usage:**